Cyprus at the 2026 Winter Olympics

-Cyprus will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Cyprus competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026.

+The Cypriot team consisted of two alpine skiers (one per gender).
+Alpine skiers Yianno Kouyoumdjian and Andrea Loizidou were the country's flagbearer during the opening ceremony.
+Meanwhile, Yianno Kouyoumdjian was the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.